 “Don’t make it hard for people to get through to you,” says Megha.
 You must resist the urge to make dating after divorce intentionally difficult for you.
 Notice self-sabotaging behavior and let it go.

-3. Don’t be over eager to jump back into the dating scene
+3. Don’t be over-eager to jump back on the dating scene

 This is the opposite end of the extreme we just discussed.
 While you must not keep people away, you also need to make sure you are not making any desperate moves.
-Over-eagerness may look like the following things:
+Over-eagerness may look like:

 - You are quick to put people on a pedestal

-- You think they are the ideal person for you immediately after you know them
+- You think they are the ideal person for you immediately after meeting them

 - You ignore your intuition